palantir/gradle-jdks/gradle-jdks-setup/README.md

 ### Running a Gradle build from inside `Intellij`
-`Intelij` doesn't use the `./gradlew` script, instead it uses the [Gradle Tooling API](https://docs.gradle.org/current/userguide/third_party_integration.html#sec:embedding_introduction).
+`IntelliJ` doesn't use the `./gradlew` script, instead it uses the [Gradle Tooling API](https://docs.gradle.org/current/userguide/third_party_integration.html#sec:embedding_introduction).
-In the Intellij plugin `palantir-gradle-jdks` an ExternalSystemTaskNotificationListener will be registered that for every `Gradle` task of type `RESOLVE_PROJECT` or `EXECUTE_TASK` will:
+The Intellij plugin `palantir-gradle-jdks` will:
-* run the gradle jdks setup script: `./gradle/gradle-jdks-setup.sh` which triggers the installation of the JDKs and the certs (see above).
+* run the gradle jdks setup script: `./gradle/gradle-jdks-setup.sh` *before* any Gradle Task and *before* the idea project is configured.
 * set the Gradle JVM version to the Gradle local java home (`GRADLE_LOCAL_JAVA_HOME` which is resolved from the `gradle/gradle-daemon-jdk-version` file).

 ## ToolchainsPlugin tasks